Emergent communication enhances foraging behaviour in evolved swarms controlled by Spiking Neural Networks: Results

 To assess the performance of the ant colony, we first selected the best performing individual of the last generation after the optimization procedure.
 Secondly, we calculated over $100$ simulations (trials) the average amount of food foraged by the colony (and brought back to the nest) within the simulation time of $2000$ steps.
 The trials have different seeds which determine the initial position of the ants in each trial.
 There are three piles of food positioned in different areas of the simulated 2D-world as shown in \autoref{fig:pheromone_concentration}.
 Each pile contains $50$ units of food making a total of $150$ units, which is the maximum score that a colony can reach in this experimental setup.

 We tested the three models introduced in the beginning of \autoref{sec:results}.
-Furthermore, we added a forth experiment in which we impaired the pheromone pathway for the first SNN based model.
-The results are shown in \autoref{fig:performance_comparison}.
-The first bar illustrates the foraging performance of a rule based system implemented in NetLogo~\citep{wilensky1997netlogo}, i.e.,~the ant foraging behaviour follows pre-defined action rules.
+Furthermore, we added a fourth experiment in which we impaired the pheromone pathway for the first SNN based model.
+The results are shown in \autoref{fig:performance_comparison} as box plots.
+The first box illustrates the foraging performance of a rule based system implemented in NetLogo~\citep{wilensky1997netlogo}, i.e.,~the ant foraging behaviour follows pre-defined action rules.
 The self-organized behaviour of the ants emerges from the interactions of individual colony members.
-In this setting, the colony reaches a mean of $124.5$ foraged units of food with a standard deviation of $19.6$.
+In this setting, the colony reaches a median of $117.5$ foraged units of food with a standard deviation of $19.6$.
 We define the rule based system as our baseline for comparison.
-The second bar depicts the SNN based model 1 which reaches both a higher mean score ($135.7$) and a lower standard deviation ($9.0$) than the rule-based system.
+The second bar depicts the SNN based model 1 which reaches both a higher median score ($137.0$) and a lower standard deviation ($9.0$) than the rule-based system.
 To measure the effect of the pheromone on the colony coordination, we disable the pheromone sensing in the first SNN model after evolving it.
-We observe that the foraging performance drops significantly and the ants are not able to collect the food (mean:~$0.6$, SD:~$0.9$) as shown in the third bar.
+We observe that the foraging performance drops significantly and the ants are not able to collect the food (median:~$0.0$, SD:~$0.9$) as shown in the third bar.
 The fourth bar shows the performance of the second SNN based model.
-It reaches a mean score of $97.1$ with a standard deviation of $60.0$ and performs less efficient than the first SNN based model and the rule based one.
+It reaches a median of $97.0$ with a standard deviation of $60.0$ and performs less efficient than the first SNN based model and the rule based one.

+Notably, while we observe that SNN model 2 performs less effectively in food foraging compared to both SNN model 1 and the rule-based model, it still demonstrates the swarm's ability to explore the environment in search of food and return it to the nest.

+Several possibilities could explain this phenomenon: 1) Random chance.
+In a relatively small environment or with ants having a longer sensing range, ants might discover food sources by random chance, even without the guidance of pheromones.
+This could lead to effective foraging without the need for pheromones.
+2) Alternative sensing mechanisms.
+SNN model 2 may have evolved synaptic pathways that exploit sensory information other than pheromones to locate and retrieve food.
+For example, ants might rely more on the food and wall sensors.
+3) Parallel evolution.
+It's possible that the evolution process in SNN model 2 favored solutions that didn't critically rely on pheromones.
+These solutions could involve more robust and versatile strategies that didn't require pheromone communication.

+The key question then arises: why doesn't SNN model 1 evolve to exploit the same information as SNN model 2 reducing its reliance on pheromones?
+The answer may lie in the initial conditions and random variations inherent in evolutionary processes.
+SNN model 1 may have initially favored or stumbled upon solutions that heavily rely on pheromones due to the specific genetic and environmental conditions it encountered during the evolution process.
+It might not have explored or discovered alternative strategies or pathways as effectively as SNN model 2.